sriramcu/anatomy_detection_neural_networks_comparison/README.md

   the ground truth for the video.
 * The input video is present in the repository in the path mentioned in the above command.
 We created this video by stitching together labelled videos in the Hyper Kvasir dataset.
-It is a video showing performed endoscopy, in regions of the body covered by the eight classes noted in the ppt.
+It is a video showing performed endoscopy, in regions of the body covered by the eight classes.
 * If the above video is being used, the expert annotations are: 0-60 seconds are z-line, 60-92 seconds are cecum and 92 seconds till the end of the video are polyp.
 * Note that only mkv files are supported by the system at present since we hardcoded the fourcc code of the codec